How many years are the MPP and MIA?

-How many letters of reference do I need to submit?
+How many letters of reference must I send?

 We require two letters of reference to process your application.

 We strongly recommend that you contact your referees as soon as possible to not have any delays in your processing of your application.
 As soon as they are available, the letters must then be emailed to grad-admissions[at]hertie-school[dot]org.

 - Current students and applicants who graduated from their most recent degree in 2018, 2016 or 2016 must submit two academic letters of reference.

 - Applicants who graduated from their most recent degree in 2015 or 2014 can supply one professional letter of reference in place of one of your academic references.

 - Applicants who graduated from their most recent degree before 2014 may supply two professional letters of reference if no academic references are available.

 However, it is in your own best interest to submit academic references wherever possible.

 We encourage you to use our reference form, but it is not required.
 A reference in the form of a standard letter is also accepted.